ssalloum/SDSC-Spark4/README.md

-# spark4
+# SDSC-Spark4
-Spark Workshop at SDSC
+Workshop at SDSC: Distributed Machine Learning with Apache Spark